-Poet Emma Lazarus wrote some of the most famous lines in the United States-- lines that come to mind whenever anyone mentions the Statue of Liberty or considers the current U.S. debate over immigration policy.
+Poet Emma Lazarus wrote some of the most famous lines in the United States—lines that come to mind whenever anyone mentions the Statue of Liberty.

 They are from her sonnet "The New Colossus."
 Lazarus wrote it in 1883 for an event to raise money to construct a pedestal for the Statue of Liberty.
 At the time, she was 34 years old.

 A member of a large and wealthy Jewish family in New York, Lazarus was well educated and well traveled.
-She published her first book of poems at 17.
+She published her first book of poems at age 17.
 Ralph Waldo Emerson was her friend and mentor.
-In addition to her writing—poems, literary criticism, a novel and two plays—she was an advocate for Jewish refugees fleeing Russian.
+In addition to her writing—poems, literary criticism, a novel, and two plays—she was an advocate for Jewish refugees fleeing Russia.

 For our June read aloud, we're suggesting this Lazarus poem, which will give your diction and enunciation a workout on the laziest summer day.

 BY EMMA LAZARUS

 Ten o'clock: the broken moon

 Hangs not yet a half hour high,